Relatively non-degenerate integrated decay estimates for massless Vlasov fields on Schwarzschild spacetimes: Abstract

 \section{Abstract}

 In this article, we make use of a weight function capturing the concentration phenomenon of unstable future-trapped causal geodesics.
 A projection $V_+$, on the tangent space of the null-shell, of the associated symplectic gradient turns out to enjoy good commutation properties with the massless Vlasov operator.
-This reflects that $V_+f$ decays exponentially locally near the photon sphere, for any smooth solution $f$ to the massless Vlasov equation.
+This implies that $V_+f$ remains bounded, for any smooth solution $f$ to the massless Vlasov equation.

 By identifying a well-chosen modification of $V_+$, we are able to construct a $W_{x,p}^{1,1}$ weighted norm for which any smooth solution to the massless Vlasov equation verifies an integrated local energy decay estimate without relative degeneration.
 Together with the $r^p$-weighted energy method of Dafermos--Rodnianski, we establish time decay for the energy norm.
 This norm allows for the control of the energy-momentum tensor $\mathrm{T}[f]$ as well as all its first order derivatives.